Interview: Charlotte Hatherley (III)

 Following on from part two of our interview with Charlotte where she discussed finding her feet as a solo artist and musical director, we now move on to learn about how she found her way into music education.

-This year you also joined ICMP.
+You joined ICMP in 2019.
 How did you hear about this opportunity?

 I was playing with Birdy and we did a gig at Somerset House for which we had a string section.
 Audrey Riley, a member of the ICMP faculty, was the string arranger.
 Once I got introduced to her, we started talking and I told her I wanted to get into film-composing lessons, which she teaches.
 I then had some private lessons with Audrey and, as time went on, she asked me to cover some of her ICMP songwriting lessons.